 It’s finally Michelin day here in Florida.
-For the first-time ever, restaurants around the Sunshine state received the prestigious culinary honor of being Michelin-star rated.
+For the first time, restaurants around the Sunshine State received the prestigious culinary honor of being Michelin-star rated.

 Miami restaurants certainly took center stage at the awards, receiving by far the most in the state.
 The Miami outpost of L’Atelier de Joël Robuchon is the only restaurant in Florida to receive two stars.
 Ten Miami restaurants received one star including the following:

 - Ariete, upscale American and Cuban cuisine in Coconut Grove.